-The Federal Stafford Loan is deferred while the student is enrolled in College, at least as a half-time status, and for a period of six months beyond the student's last date of attendance.
-During this period the interest is paid by the Federal Government as long as the student remains in College as at least a half-time status.
-Deferments after the student drops below half-time status are not automatic and the student must contact the lender concerning their loan.
-Applications can be obtained from the College's Student Finance Office or from the lender.
+The Federal Stafford Loan is deferred while the student is enrolled and for a period of six months beyond the student's last date of attendance.
+During this period the interest is paid by the federal government as long as the student remains enrolled on at least a half-time status.
+Deferments after the student drops below half-time status are not automatic, and the student must contact the lender concerning his/her loan.
+Applications can be obtained from the institution's Student Finance Office or from the lender.

-For additional deferment information contact the Student Finance Office.
+For additional deferment information, contact the Student Finance Office.